tIoImIcIaItI/mobile-flashcards/README.md

 * Users should receive a notification to remind themselves to study if they haven't already for that day.

 ## Quick Start
+The app has been tested *only* on the Android Studio default emulator (Nexus 5).
 1. `yarn install`
 2. `yarn run android`